blazejsewera/blog/src/pages/second-brain.md

 [^capture]: [[code-notetaking-strategy]]
 [^organize]: [[code-notetaking-strategy]]
-[^without-palace]: In a 2002 movie "Astérix & Obélix: Mission Cléopâtre," Amonbofis says "Pas de palais... pas de palais," which translates to "Without palace... there's no palace." [[IMDb entry](https://www.imdb.com/title/tt0250223/characters/nm0201462)] (accessed Feb 22, 2023).

 ## Connecting ideas

-One feature I find particularly useful when building a Second Brain is the ability to make and visualize connections between ideas I would never be able to make without such system.
+One feature I find particularly useful when building a Second Brain is the ability to make and visualize connections between ideas.

 For example, in Dave Airey's book "Logo Design Love," he found in his professional work that contacting